05:22:09:12 Off

-05:22:09:12 Off is an album by industrial/EBM group Front 242 released by Sony on 2 November 1993.
+05:22:09:12 Off is the seventh studio album by industrial/EBM group Front 242 released by Sony on 2 November 1993.
 The album peaked at #27 on the CMJ Radio Top 150.

 The album's title is a simple substitution cipher for the word "evil"; where each letter is represented by its equivalent numerical position in the alphabet.
 The album was unusual in that it primarily features a female voice, that of Christine "99" Kowalski, on vocals, with Jean-Luc De Meyer only appearing on a few tracks.

 Reception

+The album has received a mostly favorable reception from critics.

 Track listing

 Track 14 & 15 on CD version only.